byteskeptical/sftpretty/README.rst

 =========

 A pretty quick and simple interface to paramiko SFTP.
 Provides multi-threaded routines with progress notifications for reliable, asynchronous transfers.
-This is a Python3 optimized fork of pysftp with additional features & improvements.
+A Python3 optimized fork of pysftp with additional features & improvements.

 * Built-in retry decorator
 * Hash function for integrity checking